codepawpaw/Open-Source-Live-Chat-For-CRM/README.md

 ## How to use it

-Clone the angular-socket-io-seed repository and start hacking!
+Clone the Open-Source-Live-Chat-For-CRM repository and start hacking!

 ### Running the app